ncatlab/nlab-content/pages/1626.md

 +-- {: .proof}
 ###### Proof

-By definition, the connected components are [[maximal elements]] in the set of connected suspaces [[preorder|pre-ordered]] by inclusion.
+By definition, the connected components are [[maximal elements]] in the set of connected subspaces [[preorder|pre-ordered]] by inclusion.
 By prop. \ref{ClosureOfConnectedSubspaceIsConnected} this means that they must contain their closures, hence they must equal their closures.

 =--